 Like any form of credit, events both positive - such as making your monthly payments on time - and negative can be recorded on your Equifax credit report.

 As a record of your credit history, your credit file can be used as a reference by other credit providers, as one part of the information they review, when they are deciding whether to approve your application for a home loan, for example.

 Responsible use of a credit card without an outstanding balance or a series of late payments can act as an endorsement for future credit.
 One good way to do this is to pay off your balance as soon as you can by paying the minimum amount each month.

 Still unsure whether a credit card is for you?
 Evaluate your own spending habits, and any other bill payments you are making such as for your internet or utilities.
 If you struggle to make these payments on time every month, perhaps you should hold off on getting a credit card until you've got a strategy to manage your existing debt.

-You can check your progress by requesting a copy of your Equifax credit report for free today to see what credit providers see when you make an application.
+You can check your progress by requesting a copy of your Equifax credit report to see what credit providers see when you make an application.